Daechler/OfflineTeleportHere/README.md

 # OfflineTeleport
-This plugin teleports a player to a specific location after joining the server.
+This plugin teleports a player to a specific location when he joins the server.